dbx834-bodhi/bodhi-beta-docs/dev.md

 These set of documents aim to capture what the client-side application should be like.
 It aims to list out functionality, user interfaces and user interactions.

 * The 'Generic App' consists of basic interfaces and functionality.
-These are listed in this document.
-Visit [Generic App Docs](https://bodhi-beta.com/docs/developer/generic-app)
+These are listed in [this document](https://bodhi-beta.com/docs/developer/generic-app).
 * The 'Bodhi App' is our product, which is built on the 'Generic App'.
 We plug-and-play various parts of Bodhi App into the generic app.
-This document aims to list out these parts and what these parts will do.
-Visit [Bodhi App Docs](https://bodhi-beta.com/docs/developer/bodhi-app)
+[This document](https://bodhi-beta.com/docs/developer/bodhi-app) aims to list out these parts and what these parts will do.

 ## Meteor packages

 Meteor is the javascript framework we will use to build our application.
 A package is a small fragment of code that is responsible for only **one** set of tasks.
 This section aims to define these packages.

 * 'Core Packages' are those that will be cruicial to all parts of the application.
-This document aims to list out these packages, and their functionality.
-Visit [Core Modules Docs](https://bodhi-beta.com/docs/developer/core-modules)
+[This document](https://bodhi-beta.com/docs/developer/core-modules) aims to list out these packages, and their functionality.
 * React is a library that we will use to implement our user interfaces.
 We will have a set of components that we will use in many places.
-Visit [Core React Components Docs](https://bodhi-beta.com/docs/developer/core-react-components)
+[This document](https://bodhi-beta.com/docs/developer/core-react-components) describes these re-usable components.
 * 'Bodhi Specific Packages' are those that will make our actual application work.
 These packages will be based on core packages.
-Visit [Bodhi Specific Modules Docs](https://bodhi-beta.com/docs/developer/bodhi-specific-modules)
+[This document](https://bodhi-beta.com/docs/developer/bodhi-specific-modules) describes these packages.